maxnmcbride/CodeWarsPractice/README.md

 ["hay", "junk", "hay", "hay", "moreJunk", "needle", "randomJunk"] --> "found the needle at position 5"
 Note: In COBOL, it should return "found the needle at position 6"

+3. Convert Boolean Values to "Yes" or "No"
+Complete the method that takes a boolean value and return a "Yes" string for true, or a "No" string for false.